Denver Product Liability Attorneys

 When we buy products, we expect them to perform as promised.
 We do not expect them to cause us harm.
 However, this happens more often than you think.

-If you were injured by a defective product, you may have a legal claim against its designer or manufacturer - maybe both.
+If you were injured by a defective product in Denver, you may have a legal claim against its designer or manufacturer - maybe both.
 We can help with that.

 At Leventhal Puga Braley P.C. our product liability lawyers have won significant verdicts for injured clients.
 Often, people suffer catastrophic injury or wrongful death through no fault of their own.
 We are here to represent the victims who need it the most, and we do not rest until we see justice done and our clients compensated for their suffering.